whusterj/whusterj.github.io/_posts/2024-02-18-modeling-war-room-battle-outcomes.md

 ### Step 3 - Analyze the Results

 The proportions of colors on the dice are known, so the expected value for a given roll or set of rules is easy to compute and doesn't require a simulation.
+For instance, YELLOW has a probability of \\(\frac{4}{12}\\) of being rolled, so the expected value for a roll of ten dice is \\(10 \times \frac{4}{12} = 3.33\\).

-But what is less clear is the _variability_ you might expect from each color, and also the aggregate impact of the wild BLACK and WHITE results.
-So here we look at the distribution by each color.
+But what is less clear is the _variability_ you might expect from each color, and the neat twist in War Room's battles is how BLACK and WHITE faces are wild and may impact the results.
+So here we will look at the entire distribution by each color.

 #### Get and Graph a Distribution for a Color